nep-pack/NonlinearEigenproblems.jl/docs/src/methods.md

 or a matrix whose columns corresponding to the eigenvectors.
 Two-sided methods may return ``λ,v,w`` where ``w`` are the left eigenvectors.

-The first parameter optional parameter in all NEP solver methods is a type.
+The first optional parameter in all NEP solver methods is a type.
 This type specifies which arithmetic should be used for the algorithm.